PowerPoint and Presenting Stuff - Page 240 of 1226

 Tagged as: , , , , ,

-We have updated our Bing Image Search series tutorials, and this week we explore Bing’s Search by Image Size option.
-PowerPoint 2016 for Windows users will learn so much from our Reordering Sections and Viewing Sections tutorials.
-PowerPoint 2016 for Mac users will benefit from our Insert Pictures tutorial.
+PowerPoint 2016 for Windows users can learn about Working with Snap to Grid and Adding More Guides.
+PowerPoint 2016 for Mac users will find out more about Inserting Shapes and Merge Shape commands.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.